domerin0/neural-sentiment/README.md

 ### Tensorboard Usage

-I've begun to implement tensorboard
+I've begun to implement tensorboard variables and histograms.

-For now, you can access tensorboard with this application by using:
+You can access tensorboard with this application by using:

 `tensorboard --logfile="tensorboard --logdir=/tmp/tb_logs/"`

 Then copy and paste the localhost url your terminal window gives you, into your browser of choice.

 There isn't much to see right no except an overview of the graph.
+I will include screenshots of this down the road.

 ### Results